Vuizur/russian-text-stresser-extension/README.md

 4. Check the "Developer mode" checkbox on the top right
 5. Click on the "Load unpacked" option on the extension page
 6. Select the unpacked folder
-7. For Windows
+#### For Windows
 1. Download the Russian-Text-Stresser program: https://github.com/Vuizur/add-stress-to-epub/releases
 2. Unpack the program
 3. Execute "#Chrome extension server.exe"
-   For other Systems:
+#### For other Systems:
 1. You need to clone https://github.com/Vuizur/add-stress-to-epub and execute app.py after installing dependencies with poetry

-8. Visit any website with Russian text such as lenta.ru and visit how the stress marks are added
+Finally, visit any website with Russian text such as lenta.ru and visit how the stress marks are added

 Have fun!